 What does OMSC@PTS provide the Artist in Residence?

-- Modest monthly stipend
+- Modest monthly stipend.

-- Studio space
+- Studio space in the basement of Erdman Hall.

-- Modest travel budget to visit museums and galleries in New York and Philadelphia
+- Modest travel budget to visit museums and galleries in New York and Philadelphia.

-- Modest allowance for supplies, equipment, and books
+- Modest allowance for supplies, equipment, and books.

 What commitments does the Artist in Residence make to OMSC@PTS?